neil-sriv/blog/ns-blog/content/tech/search.md

 title = "building semantic and keyword search on cockroachDB" date = "2025-06-02T11:25:06-06:00"

-tags = ["blog","cockroach","cockroachlabs","database","postgres","rds","software","swe","tech","search", "elasticsearch", "vector","vectorsearch", "semantic", "semanticsearch", "pgvector", "embedding"]
+tags = ["blog","cockroach","cockroachlabs","database","postgres","rds","software","swe","tech","search", "elasticsearch", "vector","vectorsearch", "semantic", "semanticsearch", "pgvector", "embedding", "semantic-search"]
 +++
 ## why is search interesting?
 `search` as a concept has dominated software since even before `Google`'s success in monetizing it from graph searching algorithms to networking to vector databases. personally, I find the implementation details quite interesting because there are a myriad of optimizations, algorithms, and implementations to help store *relevant* information about a piece of data, such that you can identify when it is the correct time to fetch that data.